 All CEI benefit eligible employees are eligible to participate in supplemental retirement plans.
-Employees enrolled in PERSI as their regular retirement plan, may also enroll in the 403(b), 401(k), and the 457(b) plans.
-Employees enrolled in the ORP as their regular retirement plan may enroll in the 403(b) and the 457(b) plans.
-For more information or enrollment, contact human resources.
+Employees enrolled in PERSI as their regular retirement plan, may also enroll in the 403(b), 401(k), or 457(b) plan.
+Employees enrolled in the ORP as their regular retirement plan may enroll in the 403(b) or 457(b) plan.
+For more information or to enroll, contact human resources.

-Workers' compensation is a "no-fault" system that provides compensation for medical expenses and wage losses to employees who are injured or who become ill because of employment.
+Workers' compensation is a "no-fault" system that provides compensation for medical expenses and lost wages for employees who are injured or who become ill because of employment.

 An EAP benefit is included in each of College of Eastern Idaho's medical plans.
-Enrolled employees and their dependents have access to confidential, short-term counseling to help them handle concerns constructively, before they become major issues.
+All benefit eligible employees and their dependents have access to confidential, short-term counseling to help them handle concerns constructively, before they become major issues.
 The EAP includes up to five (5) visits per person per plan year with no copayment required.
 Information about the plan can be found at https://ogi.idaho.gov/2016/11/07/do-you-know-your-eap/.

-New employees, or those with a qualified life event specific to the Day Care FSA, have 30 days from date of hire to enroll, or you must wait until the next open enrollment period.
+New employees, or those with a qualified life event specific to the Day Care FSA, have 30 days from date of hire to enroll, all other enrollees must wait until the next open enrollment period.
 Enrollment for flexible spending accounts is done on an annual basis.

+For information on reduced tuition rates, please contact the human resources office.
 Employees seeking reduced tuition must submit a tuition reduction form, in a timely manner, before the beginning of each semester.
-The form must be signed by the employee and his/her supervisor and submitted to the office of human resources.
-The reduction form may be found on the CEI website.
+The form can be found in the e-Forms portal in Neogov and must be submitted to human resources.

 Employees enrolled in classes at CEI on a reduced tuition rate will not be eligible for all student life activities.
-For information about eligibility, please visit the Student Affairs Office.
+For information about eligibility, please contact the Student Affairs Office.